Vick9211/alx_html_css/headphones/README.md

 # Figma design implementation project

 ## Description
-This project is an implementation of a design created in Figma.
-The goal is to transfor the Figma design into code.
+This project involves turning a Figma design into code using HTML and CSS.